Does The Fertility Center require a referral to schedule an appointment?

 How much does treatment cost?

-The cost for fertility treatment varies depending on a variety of factors (what treatment is recommended for you, how much medication you will need, whether insurance covers a portion of treatment, etc.) While our billing coordinators make every effort to gather your individual insurance coverage, it is your responsibility as the patient to contact your insurance company for your benefit information prior to your first consultation.
-If you have any other questions, you can contact the Billing Department at our Grand Rapids office at 616-988-2229 ext.
-102.
+The cost for fertility treatment varies depending on a variety of factors (what treatment is recommended, how much medication you will need, whether insurance covers a portion of treatment, etc.).
+While our billing coordinators make every effort to gather your individual insurance coverage, it is your responsibility as the patient to contact your insurance company for your benefit information prior to your first consultation.
+If you have any other questions, you can contact the Billing Department at our Grand Rapids office at 616-988-2229, option 5.

 Can I take herbal supplements?

 Herbal supplements are not recommended and may cause unknown effects.
-If you are on such supplements, please inform your nurse.
+If you are on such supplements, please inform your nurse or provider.

 What are the side effects of the medications?

-Side effects from fertility medications vary from patient to patient and what specific medication you are taking, but typical side effects may include abdominal bloating, headaches, and nausea.
+Side effects from fertility medications vary from patient to patient and what specific medication you are taking.
+Typical side effects may include abdominal bloating, headaches, and nausea.
 Please check with your nurse regarding specific symptoms you may be having.

-The Fertility Center does not provide fertility medications for your cycle, but a prescription will be given to you or can be faxed to the pharmacy of your choice.
-We have a list of specialty pharmacies that carry these medications.
-Some insurance companies require you to go to a specific pharmacy.
-Discuss this with your nurse as needed.
+The Fertility Center does not provide fertility medications for your cycle.
+A prescription will be sent to the pharmacy of your choice.
+We have a list of specialty pharmacies that carry fertility medications, and some insurance companies require you to use a specific pharmacy.
+Please discuss this with your nurse as needed.

 Will the fertility drugs cause me to have a multiple birth?

-Fertility medications cause more follicles to develop, so there is an increased risk of a multiple pregnancy.
+Fertility medications often cause more follicles to develop, so there is an increased risk of a multiple pregnancy.
 During your cycle, we will discuss the risk of a multiple pregnancy based on your response.
-If you are pursuing IVF, a discussion in regards to how many embryos to transfer will occur, thus decreasing the risk of multiples.
+If you are pursuing IVF, a discussion in regard to how many embryos to transfer will occur.
+We typically recommend the transfer of a single embryo, which decreases the risk of multiples.

 Do the monitoring appointments need to be in the morning?